Sateetje/awesome-nem-projects/README.md

 * [Eroiy](https://www.eroiy.io/) - Join [Telegram](https://t.me/joinchat/IFoU4EnxgQAtz3qVzAvVvw) - The payment method of the adult industry.
 Anonymous & safe.
 * [Free Market Token](https://freemarkettoken.io/) - Join [Telegram](https://t.me/joinchat/H_P85Q7-pxvdKsIM4ZWiiA) - Powerful utility token enhancing the e-commerce experience while rewarding and protecting both shoppers and merchants on Ecryptostore.com.
 * [GCCH Coin](https://www.gcchcoin.com/index.html) - Join [Telegram](https://t.me/gcchcoins) - Blockchain technology to offer faster digital transactions and other services through smart contracts.
 * [Graft Network](https://www.graft.network) - Join [Telegram](https://t.me/GraftNet) - *Remark: Only the ICO is using NEM* - Global, open-sourced, blockchain-based, decentralized payment gateway and processing platform that anyone can use.
+* [MealToken](https://www.mealtoken.io/) - Join [Telegram](https://t.me/joinchat/HdchmQ-OzxCUDunwz1YRVw) - World's first cryptocurrency for the franchise market.
 * [Mobi Ridesharing](http://www.mobishare.com.au) - Ridesharing app that will allow people heading in the same direction the ability to connect with each other so they can rideshare on their commute.
 * [NEMp3](https://nemp3v2.herokuapp.com) - Music download store, enabling artists to sell their music directly using the NEM blockchain for payment verification.
 * [NEMPay](https://blockchaintoken.tech) - Mobile app to transfer NEM assets easily and securely.